axilmar/parserlib/README.md

 This is valid only in debug mode.

-For example, the JSON parser produces the following texts:
+For example, some of the JSON parser texts are:

 ```
 //text for 'object' expression